fullstack-development/web3-roadmap/blockchains/ton/basics.md

 * What consensys TON has? // add resources about consensys
 * What are the technical requirements to become TON validator?
+* How much you need stake TON coins to become validator?
+* How does the penalties system work?
+* How does the benefits system work?

 ### Accounts
 * What every account in TON has?